 To bring a personal injury claim on negligence, you must prove four elements:

-- the defendant owed a duty to plaintiff
+- the defendant owed a duty to the plaintiff

 - the defendant breached that duty,

 - plaintiff suffered actual injury or loss, and

-- defendant's breach was the proximate cause of plaintiff’s injury
+- defendant's breach was the proximate cause of the plaintiff’s injury

 The first element of negligence requires that the defendant owed some type of duty or obligation to the plaintiff under the circumstances.
 In auto accident cases this element is almost automatic.
-Whenever you get behind the wheel and drive on the public roads, you owe a duty to drive safely and follow the traffic rules so as to avoid injuring other drivers.
-So all drivers have a duty to reasonably protect other drivers on the road whenever they are operating a vehicle.
+Whenever you get behind the wheel and drive on public roads, you owe a duty to drive safely and follow the traffic rules to avoid injuring other drivers.
+So all drivers must reasonably protect other drivers on the road whenever they are operating a vehicle.

 The 2nd element of negligence requires a showing that the defendant breached the duty that was owed to the plaintiff.
 This is always the most critical element in auto accident cases.
-This element is almost always established by showing that the defendant violated a traffic law such by failing to yield, failing to stop for a red light, etc. These Rules of the Road are set forth in Chapter 21 of the Transportation Article of the Maryland Code.
-Failure to obey the traffic rules is a breach of defendant’s duty to drive safely and avoid harm to others.
+This element is almost always established by showing that the defendant violated a traffic law by failing to yield, failing to stop for a red light, etc. These Rules of the Road are outlined in Chapter 21 of the Transportation Article of the Maryland Code.
+Failure to obey the traffic rules is a breach of the defendant’s duty to drive safely and avoid harm to others.

 The breach of duty element can be established even without a violation of any traffic laws.
-A defendant can breach his or her duty if they fail to operate their vehicle in a safe manner and avoid accidents that a reasonable person would avoid.
+A defendant can breach his or her duty if they fail to operate their vehicle safely and avoid accidents that a reasonable person would avoid.
 This is the critical issue our attorneys face in a lawsuit involving a car accident: whether the defendant driver violated this reasonable person standard.
 The determination as to whether the defendant has breached this rule is usually resolved by the jury (or in smaller cases, a judge).